rezazamani2329/AIML-UC-Berkeley-Generative-AI/README.md

 #formatting
 narrative.replace('\n', ' ')

+### Analyze Effectiveness for Prompt Instructional:

+### Relevance:

+The response address the prompt completely and correctly, and then it has high level of relevance.

+### Coherence:

+Response has logical structure and easy to understand.
+For someone who has knowledge in economics, this answer is very direct and easy to understand.
+Therefore, it has high level of coherence.

+### Creativity:

+This answer covers various dimensions of the effect on economy.
+At first focused on purchase power, then to uncertainty, then to income and stability.
+Then it has high level of creativity too.

+### Accuracy:

+Information provided are correct, and then its accuracy is high too.

 ### **Huging Face**
 **We also use hugging face and analyze a dataset to get description and prediction**